Roboy/roboy_dialog/docs/ScopeContext/9_memory.rst

 Implementation
 --------------

-Roboy's Dialog System interactions with the Memory module (`learn more <http://roboy-memory.readthedocs.io/>`_) are based on ROS messages.
+Roboy's Dialog System interactions with the Memory module (`learn more <http://roboy-memory.readthedocs.io/>`_) is done via direct function calls.
 The messages are sent using the methods in ``roboy.memory.Neo4jMemoryOperations``, which implements the four query types based on the specified Memory services.

-Alternatively, one can use methods within ``roboy.ros.RosMainNode`` to send queries via ROS, however this is now deprecated.
+.. note:: Alternatively, one can use methods within ``roboy.ros.RosMainNode`` to send queries via ROS, however this is now deprecated and will require some tinkering around with code to get working.
+Save yourself the headache, don't go back to this form of communication unless absolutely neccessary.

 +--------------------+--------------------------------------------------+
 | Method name        | Description                                      |